Wilfred/difftastic/manual/src/introduction.md

 This manual tracks the bleeding edge version of difftastic.
-[The changelog](https://github.com/Wilfred/difftastic/blob/master/CHANGELOG.md) records what features and bug fixes are in each version.
+[The changelog](https://github.com/Wilfred/difftastic/blob/master/CHANGELOG.md) records which features and bug fixes are in each version.